Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Applications: matrix models, integrability and intersection theory

-Witten's conjecture~\cite{Witt93} from 1993, proved by Faber, Shadrin and Zvonkine in~\cite{FSZ10}: \begin{thm}[\cite{FSZ10}] The generating series of intersection numbers of Witten's class with $\psi$-classes is the unique $\tau$-function of the $r$-KdV (or $r^{\textup{th}}$ Gelfand--Dikii) hierarchy satisfying the string equation.
-Explicitly, we get
+Witten's conjecture~\cite{Witt93} from 1993, proved by Faber, Shadrin and Zvonkine in~\cite{FSZ10}, states: \begin{thm}[\cite{FSZ10}] The generating series of intersection numbers of Witten's class with $\psi$-classes is the unique $\tau$-function of the $r$-KdV (or $r$-Gelfand--Dikii) hierarchy satisfying the string equation.
+Explicitly, the following generating series

-$\star$ \end{thm} Combining this result with that of \cite{AvM92} described in the previous section, and by uniqueness of the $\tau$-function of the $r$-KdV hierarchy satisfying the string equation, we deduce that the free energy of the matrix model and the generating series for the intersections of Witten's class must be equal: